Graffiti-Resistant Coatings for Urban Buildings: The Future of City Appearance

 Priming

-For the best results, apply a primer designed for use with graffiti-resistant coatings.
-The primer helps the topcoat fully bond to the substrate.
-Roll or spray the primer onto the clean surface and let it dry as directed.
+Apply a primer specifically designed for use with graffiti-resistant coatings.
+This ensures strong bonding between the substrate and the topcoat.
+Roll or spray the primer evenly and let it dry according to the manufacturer’s directions.

 Topcoat Application